07akioni/v2s/README.md

 2. tsc: not working, it doesn't work with `.vue` files.
 3. webpack: not working, can not keep the structure.

 I want to use `tsc` to make build the library.
-So I need a tool to keep tranform all `.vue` files to `.ts` file and modify all the `.vue` import, export statements inside the library.
+So I need a tool to tranform all `.vue` files to `.ts` file and modify all the `.vue` import, export statements inside the library.